HarcourtsAcademy/grav-ha-user/pages/02.courses/07.leadership/02.leaders-of-change/leaders-of-change.md

 -	Further workshops and training to attend

 ## Who should complete this training?
-This programme is designed for Business Owners & Managers who are new to the Harcourts brand, or existing leaders wanting to refresh their knowledge of Harcourts offerings.
+This program is designed for Business Owners & Managers who are new to the Harcourts brand, or existing leaders wanting to refresh their knowledge of Harcourts offerings.

 ## Training Requirements
 Half day, in-class training